 LIHI Certificate #160 – Canaan Project, New Hampshire/Vermont

-The Canaan Hydroelectric Project is located on the upper Connecticut River in the towns of Canaan, VT, and Stewartstown, (West Stewartstown Village) NH.
-It is situated at river mile 370, 10 miles below Murphy Dam at Lake Francis and 82 miles above Moore Dam.
-The run-of-river plant is operated automatically as a base load unit generating power whenever adequate river flows are available.
+The Canaan Project is located on the upper Connecticut River in the towns of Canaan, VT, and Stewartstown, (West Stewartstown Village) NH.
+It is situated at river mile 370, 10 miles below Murphy Dam at Lake Francis and 82 miles above Moore Dam (part of LIHI #39).
+The project is one of thirteen dams on the mainstem of the Connecticut River which provide flood control and hydropower.
+The project dam was originally constructed in 1927 as a non-powered dam.
+The dam was reconstructed and upgraded in 1943, adding hydropower facilities to the project.
 The Project is owned and operated by Central Rivers Power NH, LLC.

 |LIHI Certificate No.||160|